-LTMS 603 Engaging with Learning Activities, Games and Simulations (3 semester hours) Prerequisites: None
+LTMS 603 - Engaging with Learning Activities, Games and Simulations

 Description: This course focuses on promoting active learning, impacting learning engagement and improving learning outcomes with technology-based activities, games and simulations.
 Concepts are applied throughout the course as the student designs engaging learning experiences using current techniques and technologies.
 The course promotes active learning solutions based on proven design and development trends and research-based practices in engagement, game and simulation concepts.